mutazen/Your-cocktail/README.md

 <p>
   In this screen, we can see all the ordinary drink cocktails.
 <p>
-  If you pay attention to the filters at the left side of the screen, you can see that the "Ordinary drink" option of the category list is selected.
+  If you pay attention to the filters at the left side of the screen, you can see that the "Ordinary drink" option in the category list is selected.
 So if you want to see the other categories options, you just have to click on them.
 </p>
 <p>
   In this case, we have 100 cocktails that belong to the "ordinary drink" category.